3052/blog/2025-07/chatBot/kimi/readme.md

 6. Outputs **pure JSON** to stdout:
    `{"RepresentationID":["absolute_url",…],…}`
 7. All other diagnostics (usage help, errors) go to stderr.
-8. Eliminates duplicate segment URLs for each representation.
+8. **Eliminates duplicate segment URLs for each representation**, even when the same Representation ID appears in multiple Periods.
 9. **No external dependencies** beyond the Go standard library.
 10. **Appends** segments for the same Representation ID if it appears in multiple Periods.
 11. Correctly **increments `$Time$`** across `<S>` elements in a `<SegmentTimeline>`.